Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 - **Curiosity and eagerness to learn new things** – Teaching yourself new skills is crucial in tech.
 Every good engineer tinkers with something at home or experiments with new, exotic tech.
 Ask about side projects or things they've built.
 It's not a dealbreaker if they don't have any, but it's a strong positive signal if they do.

-- **Ability to communicate simply and effectively** – Whether written, spoken, sang, or hymned, communication is the basis of any working relationship.
+- **Ability to communicate simply and effectively** – Whether written, spoken, sung, or hymned, communication is the basis of any working relationship.
 Effective collaboration depends on clear communication, which can be evaluated throughout the hiring process.
 If communication doesn't go smoothly, it's a red flag.

 A note on hiring in the AI era: most of these interviews were done before AI tools became mainstream.
 Today, I would add a requirement for evaluating effective use of AI tools, as it's quickly becoming a core competency.